libing0811/SFND_Unscented_Kalman_Filter/README.md

 In order to make implement the function, i make a little change and add new functions as follow:

+        /*the prediction method.
+Used in two cases: one case is UKF predict process; another case is to predict the futher path.
-        void Prediction(double delta_t, Eigen::VectorXd *s=NULL, Eigen::MatrixXd *P=NULL);
+        For futher path predict, the s!=NULL, this method won't change member x_, it will return the result to s and P.*/ void Prediction(double delta_t, Eigen::VectorXd *s=NULL, Eigen::MatrixXd *P=NULL);

-        void UpdateLidar(MeasurementPackage meas_package);
-        void UpdateRadar(MeasurementPackage meas_package);
-        void GenerateSigmaPointsWithAugment(Eigen::MatrixXd* Xsig_out);
+        /*the update function of lidar measurement.
+It will use normal KF formula to update the x_ and P_ */ void UpdateLidar(MeasurementPackage meas_package);

+        /*the update function of radar measurement.
+It will use UKF method to update the x_ and P_ */ void UpdateRadar(MeasurementPackage meas_package);

+        /*Prediction Process: generate sigma points with noise augment, according to the current state and covariance */ void GenerateSigmaPointsWithAugment(Eigen::MatrixXd* Xsig_out);

-        void SigmaPointPredictionWithAugment(const Eigen::MatrixXd & Xsig_aug, double dt, Eigen::MatrixXd* Xsig_predict_out);
+        /*Prediction Process: transform the orginal sigma points to the predict sigma points.
+Use the f(x,mu) function. f(x,mu) is defined by CTRV model*/ void SigmaPointPredictionWithAugment(const Eigen::MatrixXd & Xsig_aug, double dt, Eigen::MatrixXd* Xsig_predict_out);

-        void PredictMeanAndCovarianceWithSigmaPoints(const Eigen::MatrixXd & Xsig_predict, Eigen::VectorXd *s=NULL, Eigen::MatrixXd *P=NULL);
+        /*Prediction Process: use the predicted sigma points to compute the predicted state mean and covariance.*/ void PredictMeanAndCovarianceWithSigmaPoints(const Eigen::MatrixXd & Xsig_predict, Eigen::VectorXd *s=NULL, Eigen::MatrixXd *P=NULL);

-        void PredictRadarMeasurementWithSigmaPoints(const Eigen::MatrixXd & Xsig_predict, Eigen::VectorXd* z_out, Eigen::MatrixXd* S_out, Eigen::MatrixXd* Z_sigma_points_out);
+        /*Radar Update Process: use the predicted sigma points to compute the measurement predict sigma points.
+Use the h(x) function. h(x) is defined by Radar itself*/ void PredictRadarMeasurementWithSigmaPoints(const Eigen::MatrixXd & Xsig_predict, Eigen::VectorXd* z_out, Eigen::MatrixXd* S_out, Eigen::MatrixXd* Z_sigma_points_out);

-        void UpdateStateWithRadar(const Eigen::VectorXd & z_pred, const Eigen::MatrixXd & S, const Eigen::MatrixXd & Z_sigma_points, const Eigen::MatrixXd & Xsig_pred, const Eigen::VectorXd & z_measurement, double * nis_radar);
+        /*Radar Update Process: use measurement predict sigma points and the real radar measurement to update the state mean x_ and covariance P_*/ void UpdateStateWithRadar(const Eigen::VectorXd & z_pred, const Eigen::MatrixXd & S, const Eigen::MatrixXd & Z_sigma_points, const Eigen::MatrixXd & Xsig_pred, const Eigen::VectorXd & z_measurement, double * nis_radar);

 ### Parameter choose